Monday 26 January 2015

 (1) I still only have my learner’s permit, so I can’t legally drive by myself without a licensed driver.

 (2) We have a lengthy history (five years) of him frequently failing to follow through when he tells me we’re going to go somewhere or do something.
-I get excited, thinking that I’m going to have a break from being cooped up in our apartment with our three “relentless dictators.”
-Then, he decides to crush my enthusiasm with his apathetic laziness.
+I get excited, thinking that I’m going to have a break from being cooped up in our apartment with our three relentless “dictators.”
+Then, he decides to suppress my enthusiasm with his apathetic laziness.
 I just wish he would stop telling me things unless he fully intends to follow through.
 But, maybe after all of these years, I should know better than to have these expectations of him.

-(3) I already told the children we were going somewhere – we were all ready and waiting on Ashton – and I hate going back on my word, even to our kids.
+(3) I already told the children we were going somewhere – we were all ready and waiting on Ashton – and I hate going back on my word.
 My biological mother used to promise my siblings and I the world (i.e. a permanent return home from foster care so we’d all be together again as a family forever), but she rarely delivered.
-It was so disappointing, but I never credited it to her because of her mental instability.
+It was so disappointing, but I never credited it to her because of her own mental instability.